intersystems-community/irisdemo-demo-twittersentiment/README.md

 When it is done, it will just hang there, without returning control to you.
 That is fine too.
 Just leave this window open.
 If you CTRL+C on this window, docker compose will stop all the containers (and stop the demo!).

-After all the containers have started, open the demo landing page on [http://localhost:52773/csp/appint/demo.csp](http://localhost:52773/csp/appint/demo.csp).
+After all the containers have started, open the demo landing page on [http://localhost:9092/csp/appint/demo.csp](http://localhost:52773/csp/appint/demo.csp).

 Use the username **SuperUser** and the password **sys**.
 This is just a demo that is running on your machine, so we are using a default password.
+You will see the demo landing page.
+Everything that is purple on this screen is something you can click an open a specific screen of the demo.
+Click on the bottom/right button that reads **Show Instructions** to understand how to configure your Twitter credentials on the demo.

 # Architecture